 Preempting the Inevitable

-Though Europe has certainly been the leader in this arena, many other governments are also considering their own data privacy regulations, including several states in the United States.
+Though Europe has certainly been the leader in this arena, many other governments are also considering their own data privacy regulations, including several states in the U.S.

 Europe has been the leader so far, but many other governments are also considering strict data privacy regulations.

 So what can enterprises do to prepare?
 At the core of the AI ethics debate are the concepts of transparency and interpretability, two things that any company can get started on improving in their data systems and processes right now.

 Data science tools and platforms can certainly help.
 Specifically because they centralize control of all of the following:

 - Personal data identification, documentation, and clear data lineage — that is, they allow data teams and leaders to trace (and often see at a glance) which data source is used in each project.

 - Access restriction and control — including separation by team, by role, purpose of analysis and data use, etc.